open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 N/A

 ## Drawbacks
-1. Is one score enough? any other missed use cases?
+1. Is one scalar enough? any other missed use cases?
 For example, spreading depends on previous choice.

 ## Alternative
 ### Support user-defined scheduler